Cooperative Minibatching in Graph Neural Networks: Introduction

 The parallelization techniques mentioned earlier are used to scale both full-batch and minibatch training in a distributed setting.
 Minibatch training~\citep{dnnminibatch} is the go-to method to train DNN models as it outperforms full-batch training in terms of convergence~\citep{sgd_vs_gd, efficient_minibatch_training, keskar2016large, wilson2003general}, and more recently has been shown to also offer the same benefit for GNNs~\citep{zheng2021distributed}.
 In the distributed setting, minibatch training for DNNs using data parallelism is straightforward.
 The training samples are partitioned across the Processing Elements (PE) and they compute the forward/backward operations on their minibatches.
 The only communication required is an all-reduce operation for the gradients.

 Unfortunately, minibatch training a GNN model is more challenging than a usual DNN model.
 GNNs turn a given graph encoding relationships into computational dependencies.
 Thus in an $L$-layer GNN model, each minibatch computation has a different structure as it is performed on the $L$-hop neighborhood of the minibatch vertices.
-Real-world graphs usually are power law graphs~\citep{powerlawgraphs} with small diameters, thus it is a challenge to train deep GNN models as the $L$-hop neighborhood grows exponentially w.r.t. $L$, reaching almost the whole graph within a few hops.
+Real-world graphs usually are power law graphs~\citep{powerlawgraphs} with small diameters, thus, it is a challenge to train deep GNN models as the $L$-hop neighborhood grows exponentially w.r.t. $L$, reaching almost the whole graph within a few hops.
+This is especially the case for the node classification and link prediction scenarios where the graph can be large and a single connected component contains almost all the data.

 Very large GNN datasets necessitate storing the graph and node embeddings on slower storage mediums.
 To enable GNN training efficiently in such a setting, several techniques have been proposed~\citep{ginex2022, waleffe2022mariusgnn}.
 These studies assume that the graph and its features are stored on disks or SSDs and design their systems to reduce data transfers.
 The methods proposed in this paper directly apply to these settings by reducing bandwidth requirements, as seen in~\cref{secc:experiments}.